-What good onboarding actually achieves
+What good onboarding actually does

 When users understand what they downloaded and feel welcomed, they stick around.
 Apps with structured onboarding see significantly lower day-1 churn.

-4. Request permissions intelligently
+It requests permissions intelligently

 Here’s where pre-authorization screens become your best friend.
 Instead of immediately showing Apple’s ATT prompt, show your own screen first explaining what IDFA tracking means and why accepting benefits them.